karan-khubdikar/DSCI-532_2024_13_Juno/CONTRIBUTING.md

  **Areas Needing Documentation** :

-* The official doeasyeda documentation.
+* The official Juno documentation.
 * Inline docstrings within the code.
 * External resources such as blog posts, tutorials, and more.